CRNing/techjam2026_shopping_copilot/README.md

   (`ATTRIBUTE_VOCAB`).
 This works well against the evaluator's scripted phrasing but would generalize poorly to noisier, real-world user language.
 A learned intent/slot classifier (even a small fine-tuned model) would be more robust.
-- **No real embedding-based semantic retrieval.** "Semantic" recall today is FTS keyword expansion via a hand-written synonym map (`SYNTH_MAP`) plus Jaccard similarity — cheap and dependency-free, but shallow compared to a real dense vector retriever.
-Swapping in sentence embeddings (even a small local model, kept in-memory per the "no heavy vector DB" constraint) should meaningfully lift MRR, especially on the `buying` scenario where MRR currently lags Hit Rate@10 (0.658 vs 0.988 — the correct item is usually *found* but not always ranked first).
+- **No real embedding-based semantic retrieval.** The semantic route uses FTS keyword expansion, a hand-written synonym map, and Jaccard-style similarity.
+We intentionally do not use dense embeddings in this submission.
+This is a deliberate system-design trade-off rather than a claim that embeddings are not useful: loading and running even a small local embedding model would add model-loading overhead, per-turn query-encoding latency, memory usage, and deployment dependencies.
+Because the task is an interactive 10-turn conversation, we prioritize predictable response time, fully offline execution, zero-token usage, and a lightweight reproducible deployment.
+A future version could use sentence embeddings, kept in memory as required by the no-heavy-vector-database constraint, to improve paraphrase handling and ranking quality.
+This may meaningfully improve MRR, especially in the buying scenario where the correct product is often retrieved but not always ranked first.
 - **Boundary and Intent-Override scenarios have the highest MTTC** (4.6 and 4.0 turns respectively) of all scenario types, indicating the clarification-question loop occasionally re-asks a question that's already effectively been answered (e.g. right